 Without sounding too cynical, trusting people is tricky game.
 The same goes for mushrooms, when you buy culture, spores or spawn, you assume for the most part that the culture has been prepared under sterile and healthy conditions and any contamination you receive will be from your working practices.

-This isn’t the case.
-I’ve been growing mushrooms for a few months now, experimenting with substrates, agar and all manner of methods.
 Nearly all of the contaminations I have had have been a result of my mal-practice.
 I rectified those practices and no longer run into those issues.
 This isn’t to say that I won’t or don’t mess up but is to say that I am learning from my mistakes.

 A week or so ago, I wrote a blog about how I made and inoculated my wilko jars.
 Under sterile conditions, I cooked my grains for 90 minutes in the pressure cooker.
 I then took the jars out of the PC and let them cooled before cleaning them and putting them in front of a HEPA filter.
 Following that, I sterilised the needle with heat, opened the jars, dropped in ¼ of the syringe, squirted alcohol around the rim and closed the lid tight letting them colonise.